angrezichatterbox/Terminal-Chaos-User-Edition/README.md

 ## Part 3
 The first part of the book has been acquired.
 The Dark realm awaits you.
 The air is thick with the noxious fumes of corruption, and the ground beneath is stained with the ichor of the damned.
 And here, beyond the ominous shadows and malevolent forces, lies the gateway to the second half of the scriptures…<br>
 It seems the chaos has ripped apart space time itself of the Dark Realm.
-Traversing through these unforgiving environments might be impossible, but the Celestial Veil serves as the beacon for the lost Astarte.
-Use the Celestial Veil Amulet to unlock “corrupted” files to be found in Dark Realm I and II.
+Traversing through these unforgiving environments might be impossible, but the Celestial Veil serves as the beacon for the lost Astarte.<br>
+Use the Celestial Veil Amulet to unlock “corrupted” files to be found in the branches Dark Realm I and II.
 ### The Shadowforged Blade of Eclipsar
 This dark and ominous weapon is said to be forged in the heart of Umbrafall, bathed in the corrupted energies that permeate the accursed realm.
 The blade is known for its ability to absorb and channel the malevolent forces that linger within Umbrafall, granting its wielder the power to unleash devastating attacks and tap into the shadows themselves.
 However, the allure of such power comes at a cost, as the blade hungers for the life force of those it strikes, leaving a chilling and haunting aura in its wake.<br>
 Truly a handy and effective weapon against the heretics.